coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/OpenMP.md

 ![](Pasted%20image%2020240325183939.png)

 We can see that making this code multithreaded using OpenMP required quite minimal changes.
 This code will also run correctly even if you don't use OpenMP; just pretend the pragma isn't there and see that the code is logically sound when run serially.

+## Reduction Clause
+The previous result is okay, but we still had to modify the code a little and the performance increase is not as high as it could be.
+Specifically, the serial section where we sum up the results into `answer` is a bottleneck.